wzmli/phyloglmm/journal.md

 ## Journal

+## Feb 5th 2018

+MLi is going to revert back to the previous version of phyloglmm and clean up the code a bit.
+We should rerun the pez simulations and make sure the models match exactly (as in the setups).
+We should nail down the species level phylogenetic random effect and continue with the paper.
+MLi will work on the algebra while the simulations are running again.

 ## Jan 30th 2018

 MLi: I can appreciate why the pez developer for putting the nested RE as a seperate case.